 - Infected skin from itching

-As an adult the rash is often located in the creases of the elbows, knees, nape of the neck and face, including around the eyes.
+As an adult the rash is often located in the creases of the elbows, behind the knees, in nape of the neck, and on face, including around the eyes.
 Some types can affect your hands, fingers, toes, palms, soles of the feet and cause blisters.

-Contact dermatitis is another condition commonly found in people who also have AD.
-Contact dermatitis is caused by an irritant that touches the skin.
+Contact dermatitis is a type of eczema caused by an irritant that touches the skin.
 The contact may not cause an immediate reaction, but pain, swelling and blistering can follow a single exposure or an ongoing exposure to a mild irritant can cause the dryness, itching and skin cracking.

 What causes eczema?

-The exact cause is not known but most often it is a combination of genetics and environmental triggers.
+The exact cause is not known but is believed to be a combination of genetics ( it runs in families) and environmental triggers.
 AD has been linked to a genetic variation that weakens the skin barrier which is designed to protect us from bacteria, irritants and allergens.
-Eczema affects people with a hyperreactive immune system that is triggered by an environmental or internal substance that incites inflammation.
+Eczema affects people with a hyperactive immune system that is easily triggered by an environmental or internal substance that incites inflammation.
 Inflammation leads to the red, itchy and painful symptoms.
 Often the time between the trigger and the flare is not direct which makes it difficult to identify what caused eczema to flare up.

 What are eczema triggers?